Most of us spend hours sitting (more than we’d like to admit), oftentimes to the detriment of our lower backs.

 The Topsky Mesh Chair has you covered in all the vulnerable pain areas: neck, shoulders, and lower back.
-At each pain area — the headrest, the armrest, and the lumbar zone — you’ll find the option to adjust the chair to your liking.
+At each pain area—the headrest, armrest, and lumbar zone—you can adjust the chair to your liking.

 The headrest on the Topsky Mesh Chair is perhaps what sets it apart from the rest.
-It can be adjusted on 3 different planes: up and down, forward and backward, or angled from 0 to 45 degrees.
+It can be adjusted on three different planes: up and down, forward and backward, or angled from 0 to 45 degrees.
 You can maximize your lounging by tilting the back panel to 90, 120, or 135 degrees.
 This chair holds up to 275 pounds.
 Kick your posture into high gear by tightening up the lumbar support.

 - Fully adjustable headrest